RealismusModding/realismusmodding.github.io/mods/seasons19/manual/gameplay/animals.md

 -   Suffolk - A large breed of sheep that grows extremely fast, produces a modest amount of wool, requires a lot of feed as adult, is prolific and slow maturing.
 Good for 45-65 kg (100-140 lbs) lambs.
 -   Dorper - A medium sized breed that grows fast, but produces no wool.
 Very prolific and fast maturing.
 Requires little feed as an adult.
 Great for 40-45 kg (85-100 lbs) lambs.

 Although there are differences between the different sheep breeds all sheep are bought as ewes (females).
 The ewes can get pregnant during the autumn and will give birth 5 periods later.
+Wool will be sheared during spring.

 #### Pigs: